 - Scabies: These mites burrow into a person’s skin and cause intense itching.
 Scabies can spread when a person comes into close contact with a person infected by the mites.

-- Fleas: Fleas don’t just bite pets; they often bite humans too.
-These insects suck blood from their hosts to feed and leave small itchy lumps.
+- Fleas: Fleas do not just bite pets.
+They can bite humans too.
+These insects suck blood from their hosts to feed, and leave small itchy lumps.

 - Mosquitoes: Mosquitoes cause itchy hives on a human’s skin once they have fed.
 They are often harmless, but some species can carry serious diseases.

 - Fire ants: Found mainly in the southern U.S., these ants have a stinger and a painful bite.
-Fire ant stings can be very itchy and often turn into pus-filled blisters.
+Fire ant stings can be very itchy and may turn into pus-filled blisters.